 Using DirectQuery in Power BI

-You can connect to all sorts of different data sources when using Power BI Desktop or the Power BI service, and you can make those data connections in different ways.
-You can either import data to Power BI, which is the most common way to get data, or you can connect directly to data in its original source repository, which is known as DirectQuery.
-This article describes DirectQuery and its capabilities, including the following topics:
+You can connect to all sorts of different data sources when using Power BI Desktop or the Power BI service, and make those data connections in different ways.
+You can import data to Power BI, which is the most common way to get data, or connect directly to data in its original source repository, which is known as DirectQuery.
+This article describes DirectQuery and its capabilities:

 - Different connectivity options for DirectQuery